prooftechnique/theodolite/docs/src/main/mdoc/overview.md

 title: Overview
 ---

-Proptics is a Profunctor Optics and Lenses library for Scala (and Scala.js)
+Theodolite is a Profunctor Optics and Lenses library for Scala (and Scala.js)

 ## Getting Started